 The base of the recipe is a boxed stuffing mix, which means you don’t have to worry about cubing and drying out a whole bunch of bread.
 To this, we add sausage, herbs, veggies, and those all-important apples.
 They add just the right amount of sweetness to complement the sausage.
 It’s so good!

-ingredients to make sausage and apple stuffing
+Ingredients to make sausage and apple stuffing on a marble countertop.

 See recipe card below this post for ingredient quantities and full instructions.